mrodalgaard/language-log/README.md

 ## Notes

-Log files above 10,000 lines does not get grammar applied according to Atom.
+Files above 10,000 lines does not get grammar applied according to Atom.

 > Contributions, bug reports and feature requests are very welcome.